Blog

 What happens when it expires?

-If you're not sure where you stand, it's always safest to check with a registered training organisation before you enrol, so you complete the right course for your situation.
+If you're not sure where you stand, check the expiry date printed on your current certificate, or contact a registered training organisation before you enrol so you complete the right course for your situation.

 What this means for your business